yiotro/Antiyoy/README.md

 To run in on android just do the same thing as with 'DekstopLauncher.java' but with 'AndroidLauncher.java'.
 Note: you'll also have to change 'screenOrientation' in 'AndroidManifest.xml' file (which you can also find by pressing shift few times and typing 'anman').

+If you want to make a mod, check out HD version.
+It has much better code quality.
+Link: https://github.com/yiotro/antiyoy_hd

 If you have some feedback about this game then please email me (yiotro93@gmail.com) about it.